 As a result of the recently adopted rules under the Dodd-Frank Act, the SEC requires disclosure of the CEO to median employee pay ratio.
 To determine our median employee, we prepared a list of all employees as of December 31, 2017 and calculated total cash compensation of our median employee for 2017 based on payroll data.
 We selected total cash compensation as a consistently applied compensation measure for all employees in part because all outstanding equity awards granted under the Company's Long-Term Incentive Plan vested in full at the effective time of the Merger and were converted into the right to receive the Merger consideration regardless of the grant date of the equity awards or their grant-date fair value.
 As of December 31, 2017, we had 119 employees.
-For purposes of this list, total cash compensation included salary, bonus, the value of RSUs that vested in 2017 (including RSUs that were converted into cash consideration at the effective time of the Merger) and the special dividend paid to RSU holders at the effective time of the Merger.
+For purposes of this list, total cash compensation included salary, bonus, the value of RSUs that vested in 2017 (including RSUs that were converted into cash consideration at the effective time of the Merger.
 Wages and salaries were annualized for permanent employees that were not employed for the full year of 2017.
 Our median employee had 2017 total cash compensation of \$151,592.
 Our CEO as of December 31, 2017, Mr. Stinebaugh, is employed by our controlling stockholder, Brookfield, and provides services to the Company under a management services agreement.
-Mr. Stinebaugh does not receive any direct compensation from the Company for his services as our CEO as reflected in the Summary Compensation Table included in this Annual Report.
-As such, a ratio of CEO total compensation to our median employee's total compensation would not be meaningful and is not presented.
+Mr. Stinebaugh does not receive any direct compensation to our median employee's total compensation table included in this Proxy Statement.
+As such, a ratio of CEO total compensation to our median employee's total compensation to be meaningful and is not presented.